yiisoft/yii2/docs/guide/security.md

 Generating Pseudorandom data
 -----------

 Pseudorandom data is useful in many situations.
 For example when resetting a password via email you need to generate a token, save it to the database, and send it via email to end user which in turn will allow them to prove ownership of that account.
-It is very important that this token be unique, else there is a possibility and attacker can predict the token's value and reset the user's password.
+It is very important that this token be unique and hard to guess, else there is a possibility and attacker can predict the token's value and reset the user's password.

 Yii security helper makes generating pseudorandom data simple: